 10. What happens once I turn 27 as a YEA?

 One of the determining factors of this initiative is its youth focused approach through a network of YEAs in a similar age range.
 Since its inception we have anticipated that YEAs are youth from 16 to 26 years old.
 As the majority of our civic engagement activities target youth within this age range, our YEAs age category corresponds to this effect.
 After an individual Young European Ambassador turns 27, they will no longer be a YEA and therefore will be unable to participate/launch any civic engagement activity or participate in international events with the programme.
 They will also be removed from the official communication and respective chats.
 However, everyone, despite their age has the opportunity to continue supporting the initiative in a new role by becoming a mentor, a trainer or in case they already are an EU4Youth Alumni.
-The ‘EU NEIGHBOURS east’ team and the NFPs will discuss these options with the prospective candidates on an individual basis.
+The ‘EU NEIGHBOURS east’ team and Young European Ambassadors in-Country Coordinators will discuss these options with the prospective candidates on an individual basis.
 We do this to maintain the overall character of this initiative and offer the YEAs experience to as many young people as possible across the EaP region and in the EU.
-The project and its YEAs initiative will continue keep in touch with the former YEAs in their future endeavours as young professionals and leaders of their communities.
+The project and its YEAs initiative will continue to keep in touch with the former YEAs in their future endeavours as young professionals and leaders of their communities.